Types of Preschool Learning Centers

 Within the classroom, ensure that there are at least 20-30 age-appropriate books in good condition, from an assortment of literature categories (such as science, multi-cultural, fantasy, etc.).

-Music and Movement Center
+Early Childhood Music and Movement Interest Area

 As educators, we know how our young students gravitate toward materials that provide musical enrichment and opportunity for self-expression.
 The music and movement center provides just that.

-Math and Manipulatives Center
+Early Childhood Math and Manipulatives Interest Area

 Exposure to math through problem-solving activities, such as number games and puzzles, is a great way to introduce the subject to preschoolers.